axper/lmap/tex/2016/diploma/eng/diploma.md

 Software static/dynamic analysis tools such as Sonar for java, Valgrind for C etc help find bugs and vulnerabilities early in application lifecycle.
 Network security scanners help administrators to ensure the security of their servers.
-These tools are able to find open ports, vulnerabile services and even viruses.
+These tools are able to find open ports, vulnerable services and even viruses.
 A list of well known network scanners includes:
     1. Nmap
     2. Nessus